STAND. COM. REP. NO. 1113

 State of Hawaii

-Your Committee on Education, to which was referred H.C.R.
-No. 32 entitled:
+Your Committees on Human Services and Housing, to which was referred H.B.
+No. 1240, H.D.
+2, entitled:

-As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee concurs with the intent and purpose of H.C.R.
-No. 32 and recommends that it be referred to your Committee on Finance.
+As affirmed by the records of votes of the members of your Committees on Human Services and Housing that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 1240, H.D.
+2, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
+No. 1240, H.D.
+2, S.D.
+1, and be referred to your Committee on Ways and Means.